London pubs for a cosy catch-up

 Etched mirrors, tall ceilings, greenery and a ridiculous amount of comfy sofas make this backstreet Islington pub a great go-to in groups.
 Bag yourself an armchair in the pub’s parlour for added cosiness and revel in the slightly out-there colonial vibe the pub seems to reach for.
 Visit on Tuesdays for the camaraderie of quiz night.

 Find Greenwich’s second most famous Cutty Sark down by the river, where three floors of cosy-cornered spaces all offer a view of the Thames.
 Soft furnishings, low ceiling beams and a menu of rich pub grub complete the warming line-up, even if the walk by the river to get here can be fairly brisk.

 You have to pull back a thick, velvet curtain to even get inside this cosy AF pub down a Kentish Town backstreet.
 Then, battle it out for front row seats by one of its fires.
 Our personal favourite is found down one side of the pub and is flanked by a stack of board games.
 Get settled in; it’s cosy o’clock.

 Welcome to snob screen city.
 This wood-clad Victorian pub is so divvied up, you can have a little area all to yourself if you time your trip well.
 Duck down to get through tiny doors and pretend you’re living back in ye olde days when everything was 100 percent more cosy.

-This old Mayfair boozer has been lovingly restored with a horsey theme and a toe-warmingly beautiful fireplace, backed with British Racing Green tiles and topped with horse sculptures on the mantelpiece.
+This old Mayfair boozer has been lovingly restored with a horsey theme and a toe-warmingly beautiful fireplace.
+It’s for aesthetics alone, but backed with British Racing Green tiles and topped with horse sculptures on the mantelpiece, it’s a beaut.
 Chesterfields surround it, making it all the more snug, particularly around Christmas time, when a beautiful tree is added to the mix.